lukeocodes/auth0-blog/_posts/2018-03-28-token-security-stop-putting-your-users-at-risk.markdown

 ## The complexity of web applications

-In the 1990's world of basic web development, we had monolithic applications that handled user management, stored sensitive data, processed requests and splatted some HTML on our screen, acting as both our server and our client all rolled into one.
+In the 1990's world of basic web development, we had monolithic applications that handled user management, stored sensitive data, processed requests and returned some HTML to our screen, acting as both our server and our client applications, all rolled into one.

-In the years that followed we made that splat of HTML prettier and prettier, and more interactive.
-But we essentially had one application which kept our users credentials and session secure—for the most part—in the backend and splatted HTML to the frontend.
-Our HTML splatting application is **one single application**, and its just sending HTML down to our browser, which is more or less just a dumb client that lets us click on our new pretty buttons and links.
+In the years that followed we made that HTML prettier and prettier, and more interactive.
+But we essentially still had one application which kept our user's credentials and session secure—for the most part—in the backend and still returned HTML to the frontend.
+Our monolithic application is **one single application**, and its just sending HTML down to our browser, which is more or less just a dumb client that lets us click on our new pretty buttons and links.

 At this point the browser is not actively involved in any logic.
 All we need with each request is to identify the user is who they were at the start of their browsing session.
 In such a case one would use cookies, because that's what they were designed for, a single party that has no need to expose anything with any potential sensitivity.